 1. Final year students given priority

-2. Results achieved and professional performance in pre-requisite units of LAWS 5109 Dispute Resolution and LAWS 5158 Negotiation and Mediation including high marks in the critical reflection component of these units.
+2. Results achieved and professional performance in either LAWS 5109 Dispute Resolution and LAWS 5158 Negotiation and Mediation (for Strategic Mediation) or LAWS5296 Technology Law and Governance (for Strategic Litigation).

 3. Expression of Interest demonstrates strong reasons for interest in participating in the Unit.

 - This unit involves clinical placement in the Minderoo Tech & Policy Lab and/or UWA Mediation Clinic.
 The contact hours will consist of: (1) an introductory workshop (date, time and venue to be advised); (2) weekly legal practice and research work in the Lab/Clinic, including research and work on short papers and a major project arising from the Clinic/Lab's activities.; (3) 5 x fortnightly case rounds (2 hrs each) where all students meet with the Unit Coordinator(s) and other members of the teaching team to discuss cases and research projects; and (4) 5 x fortnightly seminars (2 hrs each) fortnightly seminars (on alternate weeks to case rounds) where all students attend guest lectures and participate in themed discussions.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.